Yoshimi/yoshimi/README.txt

 Highlights
     Fully and independently resizeable (and remembered) windows.
-    LFO Midi sync for engines.
+    Midi sync for engine LFOs.

     More Instrument types available - and a request to set them!
     Revised default instrument banks